Measurements of chemical potentials in Pb-Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Antiparticle-to-particle ratios

 \subsection{Particle identification of tracked species}

 The particle identification (PID) of charged pions, protons, $^3\mathrm{He}$, and tritons is performed by measuring the specific energy loss ($\mathrm{d}E/\mathrm{d}x$) in both the TPC and the ITS, and particle velocity depending on the transverse momentum of the measured particles with the Time-Of-Flight detector (TOF).
 Due to its electric charge $Z=2$, \Hee ~is identified using the TPC $\mathrm{d}E/\mathrm{d}x$ within $\vert n\sigma^{\mathrm{TPC}}\vert<3$, where $n\sigma$ is the deviation of the measured $\mathrm{d}E/\mathrm{d}x$ from the expected one, normalized to the experimental resolution.
 A similar approach is applied to protons for $p_\mathrm{T}<1\ \mathrm{GeV}/c$ after a preliminary $\vert n\sigma^{\mathrm{ITS}}\vert<3$ selection, which is required to reduce the electron contamination.
 Higher-$p_\mathrm{T}$ protons, pions, and tritons are identified using TOF after preliminary TPC PID selections.
+These PID pre-selections lead to a signal loss smaller than 0.5\% taken into account by the efficiency corrections computed via Monte Carlo simulations.
+The main contamination to the charged pion and proton PID is due to charged kaons and electrons.
+In the light-nuclei sector, the triton PID is mainly contaminated by deuterons, while tritons slightly affect the \Hee ~PID for $p_{\mathrm{T}}< 3\ \mathrm{GeV}/c$.
+The contribution of such misidentified tracks is estimated by fitting the corresponding $n\sigma^{\mathrm{TPC}}$ and $n\sigma^{\mathrm{TOF}}$ distributions.
 The $n\sigma^{\mathrm{TPC}}$ or $n\sigma^{\mathrm{TOF}}$ background distributions are fitted outside of the signal window.
-Their extrapolation within the signal region is integrated to evaluate contaminations due to either misidentified particles or the mismatch of TPC tracks and TOF space points.
+Their extrapolation within the signal region is integrated to statistically subtract the contamination due to either misidentified particles or the mismatch of TPC tracks and TOF space points.